quicwg/multipath/draft-ietf-quic-multipath.md

 number of allowed paths.

-Therefore, endpoints need to limit the maximum number of paths and might consider additional measures to limit the number of concurrent path validation processes e.g., by pacing them out or limiting the number of path initiation attempts over a certain time period.
+Therefore, endpoints are advised to keep the maximum number of paths small and might consider additional measures to limit the number of concurrent path validation processes e.g., by pacing them out or limiting the number of path initiation attempts over a certain time period.